 - Call the water department to confirm if water connections are available; there is no guarantee water connections are available or will be available in a reasonable amount of time to serve your property.
 Please review the Water Policy Manual if you are planning to serve more than one residence or commercial property.

 - Download, print and fill out Section 1 of the Water Adequacy Form, then email, fax (360) 877-5339, mail or hand-deliver form to the water department.

-- Download, print and return completed Customer Card (SS# not required) to Director of Operations-Water.
+- Download, print and return completed Customer Card (SS# not required at this point) to the water department.

 - PUD 1 will create and send you an invoice for new service including:

 • Meter Installation Fee (at cost, plus tax)

 • Cost to extend service to property, if applicable